 Don’t just take the importance of this balance from me – see what one of my 2018 brides had to say about working with me and how it affected the experience of the whole bridal party:

 “Kira is AMAZING!
 We were absolutely blown away by her work!
 My husband and I went to college with Kira and she has always been the most kind, approachable, lovely lady she is today!
 The entire wedding party complimented her professionalism and their comfortability taking direction from her.
 There was not an awkward moment all day long and the pictures turned out INCREDIBLE!
 Her unique styling ideas and lighting expertise made for some of the most wonderful photos I’ve ever seen!
 We also had all of our pictures (over 800!) beautifully edited and accessible one week after our wedding.
 ONE WEEK!
 Like I said, this girl is the best!
 I would 100% recommend Kira for any and all of your photography needs.
 We are definitely planning on using her again in the future.”

-If you’ll be having a full meal at the reception, ask if you can build in a 15 minute break for the photographer during that time in order to extend your coverage time a little on the front or back end since nobody likes images of themselves eating.
-If they agree, be sure to invite them to grab a bite to eat at that time (typically best for this to happen while the bride and groom eat so you are all done at the same time and ready for more photos).
+If you’ll be having a full meal at the reception, be sure to invite your photographer to grab a bite to eat at that time (typically best for this to happen while the bride and groom eat instead of waiting until all guests are done so you are finished at the same time and ready for more photos).

 Fill out the short form below for more information.
 I serve the Kansas City area + the state of Colorado and would love to capture this special season in your life!

 (currently offering FREE travel to a limited number of 2020 Colorado weddings)

 Be the ultimate insider.
 Get updates on my latest shoots, tips for planning your dream photo session & where I'm headed next.
 My email subscribers always hear about big updates before anyone else!